whiter6666/strace-static/README.md

-# strace-static
+# tools-static
-strace-static for different archs
+static tools for different archs such as strace、tcpdump...